llvm/circt/docs/Dialects/FIRRTL/FIRRTLAnnotations.md

 | group       | string | Name of an optional wrapper module under which to group extracted instances |

-This annotation causes the `ExtractInstances` pass to move instances of extmodules with defname `EICG_wrapper` upwards in the hierarchy, either out of the DUT if `group` is omitted or empty, or into a submodule of the DUT with the name given in `group`.
+This annotation causes the `ExtractInstances` pass to move instances of extmodules whose defnames end in `EICG_wrapper` upwards in the hierarchy, either out of the DUT if `group` is omitted or empty, or into a submodule of the DUT with the name given in `group`.
 The wiring prefix is hard-coded to `clock_gate`.

 Applies to the circuit.